booyaa/booyaa.github.io/_drafts/2018-XXXX-sketchpad-project-sinatra-nginx-docker-compose.md

   tags: "sinatra,nginx,docker-compose"
 ---

-I recently came across a monolithic application at work who's various frameworks made extending existing routes very difficult to implement.
+I recently came across a monolithic application at work that used various frameworks which in turn made extending existing routes very difficult to implement.

 The general consensus amongst my peers was to stick a proxy in front of the app.
 The only decision left, was to determine if we could do this using the existing reverse proxy ([Nginx][link_nginx]) or write a bespoke proxy (between Nginx and the existing monolith).

-The problem was to take some value in the URL and pass it on as a request parameter to the monolith.
+The problem, was to take a value in the URL and pass it on as a request parameter to the monolith.

 An example incoming URL might look like this `/api/parp/foo`, we want this to be rewritten to the monolith as `/api/foo` and `parp` to be appended as `fart_noise=parp`.
 The only liberty I've taken, is that the value of `fart_noise` will always be `parp` in this scenario.

-It turns out you can do this in nginx using [`proxy_set_body`][link_nginx_proxy_set].
+You can do this easily enough in nginx using [`proxy_set_body`][link_nginx_proxy_set].

-In addition to this rewrite and modification to the parameters, I needed to leave incoming URLs without `parp` as-is, because we'd expecting `fart_noise` to have another value like `toot`.
+In addition to this requirement, I needed to leave incoming URLs without `parp` as-is, because we expect the client to provide an alternative value for `fart_noise` i.e. `toot`.

-In order to test this, I needed to create a test server to simulate the monolith, and [Sinatra][link_sinatra] is great for creating REST based APIs, I think it actually edges [Flask][link_flask] for simplicity.
-I used the [`namespace`][link_sinatra_namespace] directive to prefix the end points with `/api`.
+To test this, I created a test server to simulate the monolith.
+[Sinatra][link_sinatra] is great for creating REST based APIs, I think it actually edges in over [Flask][link_flask] for simplicity.

+I used the [`namespace`][link_sinatra_namespace] directive to add prefix the end points with `/api`.
 I only needed to prove the rewrites would work for `GET` and `POST` methods, so I inspected the `params` variable as a way to echo back any form data I was sending.

 ```ruby
 class MyWay < Sinatra::Base